 This post contains affiliate links which means this website may earn a commission if you make a purchase through these links.
 More information in the footer.

-The best way to send money abroad: Transferwise
+The best way to send money abroad: wise

-We have been using TRANSFERWISE since 2014.
+We have been using Wise since 2014 when it was called Transferwise.
 It was the best decision.
 It’s easy, simple, and cheap.
 We’ve used them for moving our own money back and forth (we haven’t completely severed ties with the USA) and we’ve used it to send money abroad from the Netherlands to Australia when I hired someone to help with the blog.
-We use Transferwise every month with various amounts and it’s always been quick and simple
+We use Wise every month with various amounts and it’s always been quick and simple

 In my experience, yes.
 We decided to sign up with them when we saw investors like Richard Branson jumping aboard and had founders who worked at PwC, Deloitte, and Skype.
 Plus, with all the news backing them up, we were sold.